 These are messages from your instructor that contain important information.
 Current announcements can be accessed through the Announcements link in Canvas.
 Announcements may highlight assignment due dates (also published in the course Calendar), lesson recaps, a preview of an upcoming lesson and other essential course information.

-Conversations are the equivalent of e-mail in Canvas.
+The Inbox is the equivalent of e-mail in Canvas.
 It's great to use for a quick e-mail to another student, instructor, or a whole team.
 Keep in mind that the text editor is very minimal, and does not have much formatting capability.
-Please use course conversations only for private messages to instructors or fellow students.
+Please use the Canvas Inbox only for private messages to instructors or fellow students.

 Discussions allow students to interact with the instructor and other classmates.
 Threaded discussions allow multiple posts and replies.
 New posts appear in the Course Activity Stream page, so you will know when something has been posted.

 - In general, questions and comments about project assignments, and course content should be shared with the entire class via the discussion forums.
 That way, everyone can benefit from the discussion.

 - Need more help using discussion forums?
 Review the Canvas Student Guide section on Discussions.

 Conferences allow instructors or student Groups to host synchronous meetings online.
 Canvas integrates with BigBlueButton, a conferencing tool similar to Adobe Connect.
 Recordings made in BigBlueButton are available for a period of only two weeks after creation.

 Whenever you post a message in a forum or send course mail, please title every message with a descriptive subject line.
 Subject lines that include the gist of a question or comment increase the chances that students and instructors can retrieve the messages we're looking for.
 Poor subject lines, such as "Question" or "Lesson 1," are not very useful as search keywords.
 When replying to a prior message, consider whether or not the subject line should be altered to indicate the content of your reply!